aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/linear-extrusion/applying-twist/_index.md

 import java.io.IOException;
 ```

-## Step 1: Set Document Directory
+## Set Document Directory

-Begin by setting the document directory where your 3D scene will be saved.
+First, define where the generated 3D file will be saved.

 ```java
 // ExStart:SetDocumentDirectory